 Everything must be doubted.

-as saying that disbelief in pixies or leprechauns takes
+is as dim-witted as saying that disbelief in pixies or leprechauns takes

 faith.
-Even if Einstein himself told me there was an elf on my shoulder, I would still
+Even if Einstein himself told me there was an elf on my shoulder,

-oppression of women and gays, black slavery, stonings, APART from all those,
+nightmares, oppression of women and gays, black slavery, stonings, APART

-he has a proof that there can't be a god.
+who thinks he has a proof that there can't be a god.
 He only has to be

 someone who believes that the evidence on the God question is at a similar

 Carlespie Mary Alice McKinney

-suspect at best, disreputable at worst, and historically fraudulent.
+philosophically suspect at best, disreputable at worst, and historically

-committed citizens can change the world.
-Indeed, it's the only thing that
+of thoughtful, committed citizens can change the world.
+Indeed, it's the

 Better sleep with a sober cannibal that a drunken Christian.

 of fairies at the bottom of the garden you are deemed fit for the

 bin.
-If you believe in parthenogenesis, ascension, transubstantiation and all the rest
+If you believe in parthenogenesis, ascension, transubstantiation and

 H. L. Mencken